michael-black/michael-black.github.io/index.md

 ---
 layout: frontpage
 title: Michael Black
 description: Michael Black is a PhD candidate at Texas A&M University.
 keywords: Michael Black, economics, resource economics, environmental economics, non-market valuation
 ---

-<h4>Welcome!</h4>
+<h4>About</h4>

-I am a PhD student in the Department of Agricultural Economics at Texas A&M University, where I specialize in environmental and resource economics.
+I am a PhD student in the <li><a href="http://agecon.tamu.edu/">Department of Agricultural Economics</a></li> at Texas A&M University, where I specialize in environmental and resource economics.
 Prior to graduate studies, I was a strategy consultant with the Mahindra Group in Mumbai, India, and completed a B.S. degree in natural resource management from Cornell University in Ithaca, New York.
 I am originally from the Ozark mountains in northwest Arkansas.

 [Curriculum Vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/BlackCV.pdf)<br/>